blocknetdx/api-docs/source/includes/_intro.md

 XRouter queries are calls requesting information from a blockchain, such as `xrGetBlockCount`.
 With queries, the packets are also routed from the client to the respective blockchain and the response of the information queried is routed back to the client.
 XRouter queries can require a specific amount of Service Nodes to receive a response from in order to achieve consensus on the final answer.

 The following diagrams depict the events of an XRouter query and submission.
-As seen in the diagrams, a "client" refers to software utlizing the Blocknet Protocol, which can be a blockchain, microservice, dApp, mobile app, website, etc.
+As seen in the diagrams, a "client" refers to software utilizing the Blocknet Protocol, which can be a blockchain, microservice, dApp, mobile app, website, etc.

 <div class="center diagram-group">